 Many Opportunities for Women

-There are many opportunities for women to receive free on-the-job training that can be short-term or ongoing.
+There are many opportunities for women to receive free career training that can be short-term or ongoing.
 Regardless of your circumstances, you can find agencies, organizations and private organizations that are willing to assist you in getting into the workforce, advancing your current career or perhaps helping you make a career change.
 You may find that you need to take advantage of more than one program in order to achieve your final career goal.
 Whatever your career situation, you have options.